SmallMistake/Modding-NiD/Route_Data/Route_Data_ Information.md

 ![Stage 2 Boss Segment 2](https://raw.githubusercontent.com/SmallMistake/Modding-NiD/main/Route_Data/pictures/stage_2_boss_segment_2.PNG)

+Ignore the extra highlight; that section goes with the next segment.
 Their is an oddity with a few of these segments that include an extra bit after route_data as seen in stage_2_boss.
 Zeroing this does not crash the game and their does not seem to be any difference.